The Platinum Tour

 - Introduction to the aromas in whisky

-- Guided nosing and tasting of four contrasting single malt whiskies
+- Guided nosing and tasting of four contrasting single malt whiskies and one blended whisky

 - Boxed crystal whisky tasting glass

 - Please note that this tour is available in English only

 - Please note that this tour is strictly for those aged 18 years and over

 Essential companions are admitted free of charge, however if they wish to participate fully in the tour (whisky tasting, receive gifts etc), then they will be charged at full-price.

 Please note pre-booking is required.
 Tours are available on Friday & Saturday.

 Book here now, to enjoy a Taste of Scotland Experience along with your Platinum Tour.

 Full information on the accessibility of your visit within our building and on our tour can be found here.